 Do not try to reattach a dental filling that fell out.
-Refrain from using your affected tooth before visiting the dentist for an emergency dental visit.
-Using the affected tooth can cause pain and further tooth damage.
+Also, do not use your affected tooth before visiting the dentist for an emergency dental visit.
+Using it can cause pain and further tooth damage.
 We make it a priority to treat dental emergencies as quickly as possible.
-Please contact our Laurel dentist office as soon as you can to schedule emergency treatment.
+Please contact our North Liberty dentist’s office as soon as you can to schedule emergency treatment.

 Is getting a dental filling painful?

-No, it is not painful to get a dental filling placed.
-We will use a local anesthetic to numb your mouth, and make sure you are comfortable during treatment.
-It is a quick process that can be completed in a single dentist visit.
+No, it is not painful to get a dental filling.
+We will use a local anesthetic to numb your mouth.
+It is a quick process that your dentist can complete in a single visit.
 You can expect your filling to last anywhere between 10 to 15 years with proper oral hygiene.